Marshall University: 20th century

-With the exception of the Old Main building, expansion of the facilities and the college itself did not begin until 1907, when the West Virginia Board of Regents changed the title of the presiding officer from "principal" to "president" and allowed the creation of new college-level departments.
+With the exception of the Old Main building, expansion of the facilities and the college itself did not begin until 1907, when the West Virginia Board of Regents allowed the creation of new college-level departments.
 At that time, enrollment surpassed 1,000 students.
 The school began offering four-year degrees for the first time in 1920.

-In 1937, the college suffered through a devastating flooding by the Ohio River.
-Numerous structures, such as Northcott Hall and the James E. Morrow Library were extensively flooded.
-Much of Huntington was also heavily damaged, and as a result, a floodwall was constructed around much of the town to prevent future occurrences.
+In 1937, the college suffered the effects of a devastating flooding by the Ohio River.
+Numerous structures were extensively flooded.
+Much of Huntington was also heavily damaged.

 The West Virginia Board of Education authorized Marshall College in 1938 to offer the master's degree in six programs: chemistry, education, history, political science, psychology, and sociology, as the institution underwent another expansion.
 In that year the school was accredited as a "university level institution"; however, elevation to university status would remain a contentious political issue for decades to come.
 Further expansion accelerated after World War II.

-On March 2, 1961, West Virginia Legislature elevated the college to university status, thus becoming Marshall University; the legislation was signed by Governor W. W. Barron.
-The student newspaper, The Parthenon, prepared two front pages for the day, depending on the outcome of the legislature's vote.
-Also in 1961, WMUL-FM began operations as the first public radio station in West Virginia.
-The station, which began in the Science Building at 10 watts of power, now broadcasts from the Communications Building with 1,400 watts.
+On March 2, 1961, West Virginia Legislature elevated the college to university status, thus becoming Marshall University.
+Also in 1961, WMUL-FM began operations; it claims to be the first public radio station in West Virginia.

-In 1969, the university's athletic program, facing a number of scandals, fired both its football and basketball coaches and was suspended from the Mid-American Conference and from the National Collegiate Athletic Association.
-The university rebuilt its athletic program back to respectability, and in 1977, the university joined the Southern Conference.
+In 1969, the university's athletic program faced a number of scandals regarding recruiting violations and giving cash to athletes.
+Both the football and basketball coaches were fired; the teams were suspended from the Mid-American Conference.